natalieagus/50005/docs/Labs/03-Lab3-toctou.md

 - <span style="color:#f77729;"><b>Compile</b></span> programs and make documents with different privilege level
 - Understand how <span style="color:#f77729;"><b>sudo</b></span> works
 - Understand the difference between <span style="color:#f77729;"><b>symbolic</b></span> and <span style="color:#f77729;"><b>hard</b></span> links

+# Submission
+You are to complete this lab's questionnaire on eDimension as you complete the tasks.

+Schedule a checkoff as a Team with your Lab TA by next week Friday 6PM.

+{:.task-title}
+> ✅ Checkoff
+>
+> Demonstrate a successful TOCTOU Attack (Task 11) to gain marks.

 # Background